School of Architecture and Built Environment

 Joint Degree in Public Administration / Sustainable Real Estate Development, MPA/MSR

-The School of Professional Advancement (SoPA) and the School of School of Architecture (TuSA) offer a 64 credit MPA / MSRED dual degree.
+The School of Professional Advancement (SoPA) and the School of Architecture and Built Environment offer a 64 credit MPA / MSRED dual degree.
 Joint MPA / MSR degree candidates complete a minimum of 30 credit hours from the MPA and 34 credit hours from the MSRED.
 Through this joint program, a student would be able to pursue both the MPA and MSR simultaneously and earn both degrees with a lower overall credit requirement than if enrolled in each program separately.
-Upon completion of joint degree requirements, students will be awarded two separate degrees: an MPA degree awarded by SoPA and an MSR degree awarded by the TuSA.
+Upon completion of joint degree requirements, students will be awarded two separate degrees: an MPA degree awarded by SoPA and an MSR degree awarded by the School of Architecture and Built Environment.
 The dual degree option eliminates up to 12 credit hours / 5 classes required to complete each degree separately.

 Research and Learning Through Engagement

-The Tulane School of Architecture has a long history of leadership in the built environment.
+The Tulane School of Architecture and Built Environment has a long history of leadership in the built environment.
 As architects, preservationists, real estate developers, and designers educated to lead complex teams to deal with complex issues, our work is fundamentally interdisciplinary and innovative.

-Research and innovation at the Tulane School of Architecture is focused in two main areas: 1) Empowerment of communities through the built environment and 2) River and Delta Urbanism, which are accomplished through professional design excellence and leadership in design education.
+Research and innovation at the Tulane School of Architecture and Built Environment is focused in two main areas: 1) Empowerment of communities through the built environment and 2) River and Delta Urbanism, which are accomplished through professional design excellence and leadership in design education.

 Albert and Tina Small Center for Collaborative Design